 These are just a handful of the results I could have chosen to highlight from the LHC this year, and the fact that I had to choose is testimony to the fantastic performance of the accelerator, the detectors and the computing infrastructures, along with the inventiveness of those who run them and analyse the data.

 Of course, there is much more to the CERN programme than the LHC.
-Again, I have to be selective but, among the highlights of 2022, I could mention measurements of antiprotonic helium from the BASE experiment at the AD or important work at ISOLDE on thorium-229, which could pave the way for ultra-precise “nuclear clocks”.
+Again, I have to be selective but, among the highlights of 2022, I could mention comparisons of matter and antimatter from the BASE experiment at the AD or important work at ISOLDE on thorium-229, which could pave the way for ultra-precise “nuclear clocks”.

 We’ve called time on 2022 running earlier than planned as a consequence of the energy crisis, and running next year will also be curtailed.
 This is important, necessary and not without pain for the experimental programme of this laboratory.
 However, what this year has shown is that the CERN community is able to rise to the challenge.
 Whatever 2023 has in store, I’m confident that more good physics will be a strong part of the mix.